kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

     Ready ConditionStatus json:`"ready,omitempty" protobuf:"bytes,3,opt,name=ready"`
 }

-// ApplicationHealthCheck contains a template for a Pod that performs an Application health check.
-The readiness
-// of the Pod decides the readiness of the Application. type ApplicationHealthCheck struct {

-    // Template is used to specify a Pod whose readiness will be used to determine the readiness of an Application.
-    Template v1.PodTemplateSpec
-}
 // ApplicationSpec is the specification object for an Application.
 It specifies the Application's components,
 // dependencies, and an optional health check.
+Application components can be retrieved using the Applications
-Its selector can be used to select application components. type ApplicationSpec struct {
+// spec.selector to select the resources that match from the components GroupKind at the client's desired version. type ApplicationSpec struct {
     // Type is the type of the application (e.g. WordPress, MySQL, Cassandra).
     Type string `json:"type" protobuf:"bytes,1,name=type"`

     // Components is a map of the applications components to the kinds created by the application (e.g. Pods, Services,
+    // Deployments, CRDS, etc).
+The keys of the Components map are the identifiers of the components.
+These may not
+    // be the names of the components.
+For example, two instances of an Application of the same type may use components
+    // with same identifier key, but the names of the components must differ in order to ensure uniqueness in the
+    // namespace.
+The values in the Components map are corresponding GroupKinds of the Application's components.
+These
+    // may be used, in conjunction with the Selector, to retrieve an Application's components at the client's desired
-    // Deployments, CRDS, etc)
+    // version.
-    Components map [string]metav1.GroupVersionKind `json:"components,omitempty" protobuf:"bytes,2,opt,name=components"`
+    Components map [string]metav1.GroupKind `json:"components,omitempty" protobuf:"bytes,2,opt,name=components"`

     // Dependencies is a list of other Applications that this Application depends on.
     Dependencies []sting `json:"dependencies" protobuf:"bytes,3,opt,name=dependencies"`

-    // selector is a label query over kinds that created by the application.
+    // Selector is a label query over kinds that created by the application.
 It must match the component objects' labels.
     // More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors
     Selector *metav1.LabelSelector `json:"selector" protobuf:"bytes,4,opt,name=selector"`

-    // HealthCheck is an optional application level health check.
+    // HealthCheck is the name of an optional Deployment that provides the health status of the Application.
+When the
+    // Deployment is healthy, the application is considered to be healthy.
-    HealthCheck* ApplicationHealthCheck `json:"healthCheck" protobuf:"bytes,5,opt,name=healthCheck"`
+    HealthCheckDeployment string `json:"healthCheck" protobuf:"bytes,5,opt,name=healthCheck"`

     // Version is an optional version indicator for the application.
     Version string `json:"version,omitempty" protobuf:"bytes,6,opt,name=version"`

-    // AboutURL is a URL pointing to any additional information about the application.
-    AboutURL string `json:"url,omitempty" protobuf:"bytes,7,opt,name=url"`

     // Description is a brief string description of the application.
-    Description string `json:"description,omitempty" protobuf:"bytes,8,opt,name=description"`
+    Description string `json:"description,omitempty" protobuf:"bytes,7,opt,name=description"`

-    // Maintainers is an optional list of maintainers of the application Maintainers []string `json:"maintainers,omitempty" protobuf:"bytes,9,opt,name=maintainers"`
+    // Maintainers is an optional list of maintainers of the application.
+The maintainers in this list are maintain the
+    // the source code, images, and package for the application.
+    Maintainers []string `json:"maintainers,omitempty" protobuf:"bytes,8,opt,name=maintainers"`

+    // Owners is an optional list of the owners of the installed application.
+The owners of the application should be
+    // contacted in the event of a planned or unplanned disruption affecting the application.
+    Owners [] string `json:"owners,omitempty" protobuf:"bytes,9,opt,name=owners"`

     // Keywords is an optional list of key words associated with the application (e.g. MySQL, RDBMS, database).
     Keywords []string `json:"keywords,omitempty" protobuf:"bytes,10,opt,name=keywords"`

-    // LicenseURL is a an optional URL pointing to any licensing information for the application.
+    // Links is a map of human readable descriptions to URLs containing data about the application.
+This field can be
-    LicenseURL string `json:"license,omitempty" protobuf:"bytes,11,opt,name=license"`
+    // used to include URLs for licenses, dashboards, documentation, or other data pertaining to the application.
+    Links map[string] string `json:"links,omitempty" protobuf:"bytes,11,opt,name=links"`

-    // DashboardURL is a an optional URL pointing to the applications dashboard.
+    // Info is a map of human readable key value pairs.
+It is used to store metadata pertaining to the application
-    DashboardURL string `json:"dashboard,omitempty" protobuf:"bytes,12,opt,name=dashboard"`
+    // where such metadata is not appropriate for a label (i.e. it is not selectable) and requires disambiguation from
+    // annotations.
+    Info map[string]string `json:"info,omitempty" protobuf:"bytes,11,opt,name=info"`

 }

 // The Application object acts as an aggregator for components that comprise an application.
 Its Spec.Components
-// indicate the components that comprise the application and the GroupVersionKinds of the those components.
+// indicate the components that comprise the application and the GroupKinds of the those components.
+// The name, GroupKind pairs allow components to be retrieved directly from namespace of the Application.
-// Its SpecSSelector is used to list and watch the Components that correspond to a GVK.
-All components of an
+// Its Spec.Selector is used to list and watch the Components in bulk.
+All components of an Application should be
-// Application should be labeled such the Application's Selector matches.
-An Applications Spec.Dependencies indicate
+// labeled such that the Application's Selector matches.
+An Applications Spec.Dependencies indicate the other
-// the other Applications on which the Application depends. type Application struct {
+// Applications on which the Application depends. type Application struct {
     metav1.TypeMeta `json:",inline"`
     metav1.ObjectMeta `json:"metadata,omitempty" protobuf:"bytes,1,opt,name=metadata"`